County Line Trail

 Thankfully the practice of using rigid center bollards has fallen out of favor along at least a handful of Ohio trails.
 That's an important shift in safety awareness that benefits all trail users.

-For those unfamiliar with the hazard, read our 'Trail Bollard Hazard' blog series.
+For those unfamiliar with this hazard, read our 'Trail Bollard Hazard' blog series.